 The treatment a dog gets depends on how bad their condition is.

 First, the vet may put a tube into your dog's throat and down to their stomach to release the pressure that has built up.
 Sometimes, a twisted stomach can keep the tube from passing through.
 If that's the case, the vet may put a large, hollow needle through their belly into their stomach and release the pressure that way.

-If your dog is in shock, the vet will start giving them fluids through an IV immediately, usually with antibiotics.
+If your dog is in shock, the vet will start giving them fluids through an IV right away, usually with antibiotics.

 The vet will take X-rays to see if their stomach is twisted.
-If it is, your dog will have emergency surgery to untwist it and put it back in its normal position.
-The vet also will fix the stomach to prevent GSV in the future.
-They'll also check to see if the condition damaged other parts of their body.
+If it is, your dog will have emergency surgery to untwist it and put it back into its normal position.
+The vet also will fix the stomach to prevent GDV in the future.
+They'll also check to see if the condition damaged any other parts of their body.

 Bloat can be scary, but there are ways you can keep it from happening to your dog:

 - Don't use a raised bowl unless your vet says your dog needs one.

 - Don't let them run or play a lot right before or after meals.

-- Feed them a few small meals throughout the day instead of one or two large ones.
+- Feed them a few small meals throughout the day instead of one or two big ones.

 - Make sure they drink a normal amount of water.